marrerom/APONE/README.md

 ## How
 A [user guide](docs/APONEUserGuide.md) explains how to easily define, run and control an experiment using a demo Client ([Client Example, or ClientE](https://marrerom.github.io/ClientE/)) and the [running instace of APONE we provide](http://ireplatform.ewi.tudelft.nl:8080/APONE), where you can also find three running experiments with ClientE for demonstration purposes.
 ClientE and most examples in the user guide are focused on the Information Retrieval domain.

-It is also possible to download and install the platform following the [installation instructions](docs/installation.md).
+It is also possible to download and install the platform from [Github](https://github.com/marrerom/APONE) following the [installation instructions](docs/installation.md).

 ## Current Features